deltadeep/deltadeep/README.md

 👋 Hello there, I’m @deltadeep!

+Head over to my [website](https://gerritweber.dev) for more detail.
+Feel free to contact me via GitHub or my page.

 - I love Emojis 🚀👻
 - My internet alias is deLtadeep 🃏
 - I have small hands 🦖